anegg0/gr0wing-hugo/content/posts/2013-04-14-why-you-should-throw-your-higher-self-in-the-trashcan-2.md

 # What to do instead?

-As said above, the &#8220;Higher self&#8221; concept fails to be a useful transformation tool since it creates an arbitrary gap between yourself and your goal.
+As said above, the "Higher self" concept fails to be a useful transformation tool since it creates an arbitrary gap between yourself and your goal.

 It doesn&#8217;t promote self-acceptance either.